yitzchak/nontrivial-gray-streams/README.md

 (input-stream-p stream) ; → boolean
 ```

-Indicated by the presence of feature `:gray-streams-input-stream-p`.
+Indicated by the presence of feature `:gray-streams-directionp`.

 ## OUTPUT-STREAM-P
 *Generic Function*